-The agreement of our asteroid cluster data with the prediction from the theory of rotational fission shown in Fig. 15 is excellent for 11 of the 13 clusters.
+The agreement of our asteroid cluster data with the prediction from the theory of rotational fission shown in Fig. 14 is excellent for 11 of the 13 clusters.
 The two exceptions are the high-mass ratio clusters of (18777) Hobson and (22280) Mandragora.
 With their q about 1.01 and 0.73, or greater, they are not consistent with being formed solely by rotational fission, and an additional source of angular momentum is needed.
+Alternatively, these two clusters could have been formed by collisions, like larger and older asteroid families.
 The properties of the other 11 clusters are consistent with the hypothesis that they were formed by rotational fission.

 A candidate mechanism for formation of more than one secondary after a primary rotational fission event is the secondary fission process proposed by Jacobson and Scheeres (2011).
 Secondary fission is a rotational fission of the secondary induced via spin-orbit coupling and occurring during the chaotic binary stage.
-The mechanism is proposed to work as follows: First, a cohesionless parent asteroid fissions and a proto-binary system is formed.
+The mechanism is proposed to work as follows: First, a parent asteroid fissions and a proto-binary system is formed.
 Spin-orbit coupling transfers free energy throughout the system temporarily storing it in different reservoirs such as the spin states of the bodies at different times.
 If too much energy is stored in certain kinetic energy reservoirs, the system can be irreversibly changed.
 These two reservoirs are: the spin energy of the secondary and the relative translational energy of the bodies.
 If too much energy is stored in the translational energy the system will disrupt, and if too much energy is stored in the spin of the secondary then the secondary will fission.
 In other words, the secondary of the proto-binary can be rotationally accelerated via gravitational torques from the primary until it fissions, creating a chaotic ternary system.
 One or both secondaries may escape if the system has a positive free energy.
 Before escaping the secondaries may undergo further secondary fission event(s), creating a more complex system with three or more secondaries.